 Table-top basket: $18.00 (Can be used as centerpieces for your luncheon or party)

-Please note that although this service is completely optional and is your choice, you may only use our video service as opposed to hiring your own company to record the service in our sanctuary on that day.
+Please note that although this service is completely optional and is your choice, you may only use our streaming/ video service as opposed to hiring your own company to record the service in our sanctuary on that day.
 No other video recording (using any device) or still photography is permitted during the service.

 Forms and other Resources